ADKaster/adkaster.github.io/_posts/2023-4-22-SerenityOS-Superbuild-CMake.md

 pull request goes through.
 Looking back on the build today, perhaps another meta-build system would have been better.
 CMake has some fundamental design decisions built-in that make creating a sane build system for a cross-compiled build awkward, to say the least, as we'll see shortly.

 The progress towards a CMake build was tracked in [issue 2080](https://github.com/SerenityOS/serenity/issues/2080).
-After Andreas's initial experiment fizzled due to his inexperience with CMake, Sergey picked it back up in May 2020.
+After Andreas's initial experiment fizzled due to his inexperience with CMake, [solid_black](https://floss.social/@bugaevc) picked it back up in May 2020.

 ```
 2020-03-28T17:08:21 #serenityos <pmr> kling: I just noticed the cmake_experiment branch.
 Did the experiment fail or did you just never finish?